theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-theo-notes.md

 Revisit: indigenous critique ~ take seriously social thought that is non-European

-### Why both the Hobbesian and Rousseauian versions of human history have dire political implications
+### p5 ~ Why both the Hobbesian and Rousseauian versions of human history have dire political implications

+tags #inequality

 Rousseau: Humankind descended To send it into inequality from an original state of egalitarian innocence.

+Moderns: social inequality is out of control

 Modern thinking: even if it's unjust, a bit of tinkering might make it work.

-Palatable to the rich.But to actual reformers, no solution is evident.
+Palatable to the rich.
+But to actual reformers, no solution is evident.

-Diamond: Only primordial are egalitarian

-Hierarchy is inevitable
+What does removing inequality mean?

 Small groups not necessarily egalitarian; large groups must have rulers or bureaucracies.

-Cubing in a gallatin society might be possible, but only if lived in a tiny band of foragers.
+An egalitarian society might be possible, but only if lived in a tiny band of foragers.

-The ultimate question of human history is not equal access to material resources.But our.Equal capacity to contribute to decisions about how to live together.
+The ultimate question of human history is not equal access to material resources.But our equal capacity to contribute to decisions about how to live together.

-We are projects of collective self creation.We must treat people from the beginning as a managership, intelligent, playful creatures who deserve to be understood as such?
+We are projects of collective self creation.
+We must treat people from the beginning as a managership, intelligent, playful creatures who deserve to be understood as such?

+We are so trapped that we cannot imagine reinventing ourselves

 ### Some brief examples of why received understandings of the broad sweep of human history are mostly wrong.Or the eternal return of Jean Jacques Rousseau.

+The framing oh uhman history: humanity once existed in an idyllic state and that a specific point can be identified at which everything started to go wrong

 Fukuyama : Haunting bands very egalitarian.
 Pinker: pre-state people were violent

+Diamond: Only primordial are egalitarian

+Hierarchy is inevitable

 For both, the invention of Agriculture puts an end to equality

 Graeber: There is no reason to believe that small groups were egalitarian, or that large ones must necessarily have kings presidents or even bureaucracies.

+### p11 ~ On the pursuit of Happiness

 p14
 Early humans nurturing and caring